michaelzheng67/Cohere-Github-Issues-AI/README.md

 Architecture:
 - The frontend of the chrome extension is pretty basic, just a webpage basically that has functionality through js functions
 - have a button that calls a python endpoint that hits Cohere's API and returns bullet points that are then used to create issues on the client side that is authenticated to Github
+- The Cohere API is also fed information about the codebase itself.
+This way, we can include more description into the issues that will allow us to give context to the issues

 Setup instructions:
 - run "python server.py" to get backend endpoint running